michield/phplist-plugin-dateplaceholder/README.md

 - LASTMONTH
 - (more to follow)

-and Format can be any format allowed by the date command in PHP
+and FORMAT can be any format allowed by the date command in PHP

+Some common Formats:

+- "Y-m-d"     will produce 2015-06-25
+- "d/m/Y"     will produce 25/06/2015
+- "M jS Y"    will produce Jun 25th 2015
+- "l jS F Y"  will produce Thursday 25th June 2015

 You can also set the default format in the phpList settings.
 It will appear in the General settings.
 When you have a default format, you can leave FORMAT empty and just use eg.